MangeshChate/Blockchain_based_evault_system/README.md

 ### Installation

-1. Install the Metamask browser extension from [here](https://metamask.io/download.html).
+1. Install the MetaMask browser extension from [here](https://metamask.io/download.html).
-2. Set up a Metamask wallet by following the on-screen instructions.
+2. Set up a MetaMask wallet by following the on-screen instructions.

 ### Testnet Configuration

-1. Switch Metamask network to the desired testnet (e.g., Ropsten, Rinkeby, etc.).
+1. Switch MetaMask network to the desired testnet (e.g., Ropsten, Rinkeby, etc.).
 2. Ensure you have testnet Ethereum (ETH) in your wallet for transactions.

-### Using Anvil with Local Metamask Account
+### Using Anvil with Local MetaMask Account

 1. Start the Anvil service as per the instructions provided in the Foundrybook documentation.
-2. Connect your Metamask wallet to Anvil by following the provided steps.
+2. Connect your MetaMask wallet to Anvil by following the provided steps.
-3. Use your local Metamask account to interact with the Anvil service.
+3. Use your local MetaMask account to interact with the Anvil service.

 ## Interacting with the Metaverse